Thinkful-Ed/node-sql-sequelize-lessons/content/1.1.3/content.md

 When you're done with this drill set, paste your drill solutions in a single [Gist](https://gist.github.com/) file, and submit a link to it at the bottom of this page.

 Your starting point for this drill set is the restaurants database we imported into Postgres in the previous assignment.
 Make sure your Postgres server is running (`pg_ctl status`).
 Next, we'll drop our database and restore it afresh.
-From another terminal window, run `dropdb dev-restaurants-app`, then `createdb -U dev dev-restaurants-app`, and finally `psql dev-restaurants-app -U dev -f ~/path-to-backup-data`.
+From another terminal window, run `dropdb dev-restaurants-app`, then `createdb -U dev dev-restaurants-app`, and finally `psql -U dev -f ~/path-to-backup-data dev-restaurants-app`.
 This will get your db into a known state (assuming you made changes to it in the previous assignment).

 ## 1. Get all restaurants